 Something like 22 out of 24 million people in Nepal eat Dal Bhat every single day, twice a day for their meals.
 Hence, the term Dal Bhat power!

-Make sure you try it at least once and experience the Dal Bhat power, 24 hour!
+Make sure you try it at least once and experience the Dal Bhat power, 24 hours!

-Of course, there is plenty more to get up to in this amazing city but the above will make sure you get the best out of it.
+Of course, there are plenty more things to do in Kathmandu but the above will make sure you get the best out of it.

-I will never get bored of this incredible Himalayan city and it will always excite and thrill me.
-Make sure you add it to your list and stay a while.
-Namaste!
+I will never get bored with this incredible Himalayan city and it will always excite and thrill me.